orgsorfi/ELK-Deployment/README.md

 SSH into the control node and follow the steps below:

 - Copy the elk_stack.yml file copy to the /etc/ansible/roles file and update the remote_user: (with the correct name)
-- In the ansible /etc/ansible/hosts file add the host an ELK section with the Internal IP address and ansible_python_interpreter=/usr/bin/python3
+- In the ansible /etc/ansible/hosts file, add in the hosts file an ELK section with the Internal IP address and ansible_python_interpreter=/usr/bin/python3
-- Now pull up a browser and navigate to the public IP address of the ELK VM at port 5601 with the /app/kibana line should look like this HTTP://publicip:5601/app/kibana
+- Now pull up a browser and navigate to the public IP address of the ELK VM at port 5601 with the /app/kibana line.
+It should look like this HTTP://(public IP):5601/app/kibana
-- Run the playbook, and navigate to public ip address of the VM at port :5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to public IP address of the VM at port :5601/app/kibana to check that the installation worked as expected.

-_- The specific commands the user will need to run to download the playbook, update the files, etc._
+_ These are the specific commands the user will need to run to download the playbook, update the files, etc._

 - To copy from a remote machine move all the files into a single folder and give it a name like /Yaml_scripts
 - Then use the SCP protocol like this for the remote machine to your machine scp adminR@104.40.23.39:/home/adminR/Yaml_playbook_scripts/*.yml ./yaml_scripts
-- Using this command to move them from the docker to the remote host machine sudo docker cp 862a4:/etc/ansible/Yaml_scripts ~/(filepath)
+- Use this command to move them from the docker to the remote host machine sudo docker cp (docker container number):/etc/ansible/Yaml_scripts ~/(filepath)

-- I used this command to move all my scripts to the same folder in my ansible to clean them up cp *.yml Yaml_scripts/
+- I used this command to move all my scripts to the same folder in my ansible too clean them up cp *.yml Yaml_scripts/

-_- To copy to the container you would use something like this -_ scp /local/file/path adminR@example: /remote/path sudo docker cp /local/file/path "container number":/remote/path
+_ To copy to the container, you would use something like this -_ scp /local/file/path adminR@example: /remote/path sudo docker cp /local/file/path "container number":/remote/path -
  then you can attack to the container and run the script in the newly creat folder